 You know that universal sign we give truckers, hoping they'll sound their air horns?
-Well, you're going to be hearing a lot less honking in the future.
+Well, you're gonna be hearing a lot less honking in the future.
 And with good reason.
 The absence of an actual driver in the cab.
 We may focus on the self-driving car, but autonomous trucking is not an if, it's a when.
 And the when is coming sooner than you might expect.
-As we first reported in March, companies have been quietly testing their prototypes on public roads.
-Right now there's a high-stakes, high-speed race pitting the usual suspects - Google and Tesla and other global tech firms - against small start-ups smelling opportunity.
-The driverless semi will convulse the trucking sector and the 2 million American drivers who turn a key and maneuver their big rig every day.
+As we first reported last year, companies have been quietly testing their prototypes on public roads.
+Right now there's a high-stakes, high-speed race pitting the usual suspects - Google and Tesla and other global tech firms - against start-ups smelling opportunity.
+The driverless-semi will convulse the trucking sector and the two million American drivers who turn a key and maneuver their big rig every day.
 And the winners of this derby, they may be poised to make untold billions; they'll change the U.S. transportation grid; and they will emerge as the new kings of the road.

 It's one of the great touchstones of Americana: the romance and possibility of the open road.
 All hail the 18-wheeler hugging those asphalt ribbons, transporting all of our stuff across the fruited plains, from sea to shining sea.
 Though we may not give it a second thought when we click that free shipping icon, truckers move 70% of the nation's goods.
-But trucking cut a considerably different figure on a humid Sunday last summer on the Florida turnpike.
-Starsky Robotics, a tech startup, may have been driving in the right lane, but they passed the competition with 35,000 pounds of steel thundering down a busy highway with nobody behind the wheel.
+But trucking cut a considerably different figure in the summer of 2019 on the Florida Turnpike.
+Starsky Robotics, then a tech startup, may have been driving in the right lane, but they passed the competition with 35,000 pounds of steel thundering down a busy highway with nobody behind the wheel.
 The test was a milestone.
 Starsky was the first company to put a truck on an open highway without a human on board.
 Everyone else in the game with the know-how keeps a warm body in the cab as backup.
 For now, anyway.
 If you didn't hear about this, you're not alone; in Jacksonville, we talked to Jeff Widdows, his son Tanner, Linda Allen and Eric Richardson - all truckers; and all astonished to learn how far this technology has come.

 Linda Allen: I wasn't aware 'til I ran across one on the Florida Turnpike and that just-- it just scares me.
 I can't imagine.
 But I didn't know anything about it.